Vit-Orm/Vitorm/Publish/DevOps3/environment/README.md

 # build-bash
-extra steps when building, all sh files could be remove if not needed.
+extra steps for build, all sh files are optional (remove if not need).

+# jenkins_NoNeedApprovalForBuild.txt
+if this file exists, will not need approval for jenkins build.

 ----------------------------------------------